yakworks/gorm-tools/docs/queries-mango.md

 criteria.list(max: 20) {
     ilike "name", "Bill%"
     eq "type", "New"
-    gt "age", 5
+    gt "id", 5
     order("name", "asc")
 }
 ```
 ### Restful API query

-see the docs here for more examples and info https://yakworks.github.io/gorm-rest-api/
+See the docs here for more examples and info https://yakworks.github.io/gorm-rest-api/

 ### Criteria options

-for examples well assume we are querying a domain model that looks like the
+For examples well assume we are querying a domain model that looks like the
 starwars api here http://stapi.co/api/v1/rest/spacecraft?uid=SRMA0000008279

+Bellow are listed all supported options.

 #### Logical